 We run two weekly drop-in groups for toddlers and pre-schoolers and their parents/carers; one in Headington and one in Tetsworth.
-The Tetsworth group has now stopped for the winter as the site gets too waterlogged – we will be back in Spring 2018.
 We also run various weekly sessions for schools in the area, but these are not open to the public.
 If you have a perfect site or a group of children who would love Forest School sessions, please get in touch if you need a leader!

 Our toddler groups aim to get children accustomed to spending time outdoors from an early age.
 Often the children are unsure for the first couple of times they come and look to their grown-up for direction but after a few sessions they become familiar with the surroundings and begin to explore and engage fully.
 The aim of regular sessions is to develop children’s imagination so that they learn to play creatively with the rich environment available in the woodland.
 Being surrounded by nature teaches children to respect living things, physical play like balancing on logs helps their gross motor skills, the rope swing and hammock develops their vestibular senses, building dens together develops teamwork, social skills and communication.
 Activities like creating journey sticks or making elder beads are great for fine motor development, and the mud kitchen is excellent for developing tactile senses, strengthening the immune system, socialising, communicating and real-world role playing.